Intelligent Sailing Model for Open Sea Navigation: Related Work

-For navigation on water, traffic rules specify reactive behavior.
+\textbf{COLREGS informed autonomous navigation. } For navigation on the open sea, traffic rules specify reactive behavior.
 Similar to road traffic, traffic rules for maritime traffic depend on the jurisdiction.
 However, the most important collision avoidance rules are specified in the \ac{colregs} \cite{IMO.1972}.
-Recent research on \ac{colregs}-informed navigation of autonomous vessels can be categorized in deep reinforcement learning-based approaches \cite{Cho2022,Chun2021, Heiberg2022, Krasowski2024.safeRLautonomousVessels, Meyer2020, Wei2022, Xu2022} and classical control approaches \cite{ Enevoldsen2021, Grgicevic2024,Johansen.2016,Kufoalor2019, Stankiewicz2021, Tsolakis2022,Zhang2022}.
+Recent research on \ac{colregs}-informed navigation of autonomous vessels can be categorized in deep reinforcement learning-based approaches \cite{Cho2022,Chun2021, Heiberg2022, Krasowski2024.safeRLautonomousVessels, Meyer2020, Wei2022, Xu2022} classical planning \cite{Chiang2018, Enevoldsen2021,HAN2024-planning,Stankiewicz2021, tengesdal2025comparative-planning, Zhang2022}, and control approaches \cite{ Enevoldsen2021, Grgicevic2024,Johansen.2016,Kufoalor2019, Li2025-APF, Lyu_Yin_2019-APF}.
 Due to their model-free nature, deep reinforcement learning-based approaches do not achieve the interpretability and adaptability required for an interactive vessel model.
-A classical control approach suited for an interactive vessel model is \ac{mpc} \cite{Johansen.2016,Kufoalor2019, Tsolakis2022}.
-For instance, Johansen et al.~\cite{Johansen.2016} adapt the cost function to enforce \ac{colregs} compliant control signals.
-However, it is challenging to tune the cost function so that rule-compliant behavior is efficiently executed while not evading too conservatively.
-Additionally, the \ac{mpc} cost function does not explicitly specify the path of the vessel, but rather multiple components that need to be considered for computing a control input.
-In contrast, our \ac{ism} separates the integration of the maritime traffic rules from the control signal generation to achieve interpretable rule-compliant behavior that is easy to adapt due to its parametrization while still considering realistic vessel dynamics through a low-level \ac{mpc} formulation.
+In contrast, the behaviors generated with classical planning and control approaches are more interpretable and predictable.
+For planning methods, rapidly-exploring random trees and A* search are common, and \ac{colregs} are integrated in the evaluation heuristic \cite{Stankiewicz2021, tengesdal2025comparative-planning, Zhang2022} or through virtual obstacles \cite{Chiang2018, Enevoldsen2021, HAN2024-planning}.
+For classical control approaches, \ac{mpc} \cite{Johansen.2016,Kufoalor2019, Tsolakis2022} and artificial potential fields \cite{Li2025-APF, Lyu_Yin_2019-APF} are dominating.
+To consider \ac{colregs}, existing \ac{mpc} approaches construct \ac{colregs}-informed cost functions and artificial potential field methods generate forces that pull vessels into \ac{colregs} compliant behavior.
+However, the heuristics or cost function do not explicitly specify the path of the vessel, but rather multiple components that need to be considered for computing a control input.
+Further, path planning methods with virtual obstacles do not explicitly specify a behavior and often plan for the full time horizon, which makes it difficult to predict trajectories and possible interactions along the path.
+To the best of our knowledge, our \ac{ism} is the first approach that generates interpretable and vessel-specific parameterized paths that comply with the \ac{colregs}, while generating the control signal in a separate step, which allows for different vessel types and dynamics fidelity.